yonahd/kor/README.md

 ### Supported Flags
 ```
--e, --exclude-namespaces string   Namespaces to be excluded, splited by comma.
+-e, --exclude-namespaces string   Namespaces to be excluded, split by comma.
 Example: --exclude-namespace ns1,ns2,ns3.
 If --include-namespace is set, --exclude-namespaces will be ignored.
 -h, --help                        help for kor
 -n, --include-namespaces string   Namespaces to run on, split by comma.
 Example: --include-namespace ns1,ns2,ns3.
 -k, --kubeconfig string           Path to kubeconfig file (optional)
-    --output string               Output format ("table" or "json") (default "table")
+    --output string               Output format (table or json) (default "table")
+    --slack-auth-token string     Slack auth token to send notifications to. --slack-auth-token requires --slack-channel to be set.
+    --slack-channel string        Slack channel to send notifications to. --slack-channel requires --slack-auth-token to be set.
+    --slack-webhook-url string    Slack webhook URL to send notifications to
 ```

 To use a specific subcommand, run `kor [subcommand] [flags]`.